rrothenb/the-first-daughter/Samyaza as Unreliable Narrator.md

 - He doesn't need a "good reason" for his obsession.
 Obsession doesn't require justification proportional to its intensity.
 - Room for moments of painful near-self-awareness.
 Flickers where he almost sees it.
 He pulls back from those edges.
 - His voice carries the damage—affects how much the reader should trust his framing versus his facts.
+- He may believe that Awan loved him and later, when he learns about the Westermarck effect, might have a moment of questioning that.

 ## The Larger Point